-Hardware Information on
+Hardware Information

-Version: D1.0R

-DRAM Size: 128 MB
+DRAM Size: 256 MB

 Flash Size: 16 MB

 Administration Information

 - System Name Displays the identifying system name of your switch.
 This information can be modified under the System section. - System Location Displays the identifying system location of your switch.
 This information can be modified under the System section. - System Contact Displays the identifying system contact or system administrator of your switch.
 This information can be modified under the System section.